 “Good thinking,” said Jay.
 “It’d be tough to carry that big guy on the hike.”

 “Henry said you go bird-watching every year.”
 Jay shaded his eyes from the setting sun.
-He, Eva, and Lilly started West for the first ferry.
-“Where else have you gone?
-What’s your favorite bird?”
+He, Eva, and Lilly started West for the ferry.
+“What’s your favorite bird?”

 “I’m not as interested in birds as Henry makes me out to be,” she said.
 “In fact, he’s the one who insists on our annual trip to Sheridan.
 He usually makes us turn back after visiting this market.”